bluejayA/substation/docs/reference/api/osclient.md

 # OSClient API Reference

-Complete API reference for the OpenStackClient library, service clients, and data models.
+This is the API reference for OSClient.
+If you're looking for how-to guidance, check the integration guide first.
+This covers the complete OpenStackClient library API, service clients, and data models.

 ## Package Overview